-Endorsement Requirements (see p.19)
+Endorsement Requirements (see pgs.
+15-18)

-Testing Requirements (see p.12)
+Testing Requirements (see p.
+12)

-Experience with children/youth in public schools Applicants are expected to have recent (within the past two years) experience with children/youth from diverse backgrounds in a public school setting through observations and volunteer or paid work, which is to be listed on one's resume.
+Experience with children/youth in public schools

+Applicants are expected to have recent (within the past two years) experience with children/youth from diverse backgrounds in a public school setting through observations and volunteer or paid work during school hours, which is to be listed on one's resume.
 Forty hours minimum expected.